For easy printing, download the Sequestration of Build America Bonds Issue Brief.

 American Public Power Association Position

 Congress clearly did not intend for BAB credit payments to be subject to sequestration.
 Likewise, it is tantamount to a breach of contract for bond issuers to have negotiated financial deals based on the promise of a payment on which the federal government is now reneging.
 BAB-financed investments in power generation, distribution, and system improvements shored up critical infrastructure at a time when traditional tax-exempt bond investors were in short supply and state and local government access to the municipal bond markets was impaired.
-It is unfair for the federal government to decide by fiat to renegotiate the terms of those deals.
+It is wrong for the federal government to decide by fiat to renegotiate the terms of those deals.
 Every dollar cut means one dollar less that is available to build power plants, power lines, and systems needed to continue to deliver electric power to public power’s customers.
 Every dollar cut also represents a dollar more that public power utilities’ customers must pay to receive such power.

 Congress should act to prevent further BAB credit payment cuts, including continued cuts due to Congress’s inability to reach a budget deal in 2012 and potential cuts whenever Congress fails to meet “Pay-as-You-Go” obligations when enacting future legislation.
 At the very least, Congress should stop extending the duration of sequestration as they did yet again in the Bipartisan Budget Act of 2018.